ahopkins/sanic-session/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![PyPI version](https://img.shields.io/pypi/v/sanic_session.svg)](https://pypi.org/project/sanic_session/)

-:warning: Warning: This poject in Pull-Request-Only mode.
-I don't use Sanic anymore for any of my projects and will not make any changes by my own in foreseeable future.
-I recommend to use AIOHTTP since it more mature and have bigger adoption (I'm not judging by github stars only).
-Though I will accept pull requests from others if you want to see updates in the code.
+:warning: Warning: This package is known to not be compatible with Sanic v21+.
+As of Dec 2022, I will be working to fix these issues and a new release should be out in Q1 2023.
+Thank you.

 `sanic_session` is session management extension for [Sanic](http://sanic.readthedocs.io/) that integrates server-backed sessions with most convenient API.